learn-co-curriculum/dsc-user-input-and-output-in-python/README.md

 print("Your name is " + name)
 ```

-    Give me your name: Trump
+    Give me your name: Billy
-    Your name is Trump
+    Your name is Billy

 What happens at the end of `input(`) is that it waits for the user to type something and press ENTER.
 Only after the user presses ENTER does the program continue.

-### Manipulating strings (a few ways)
+## Manipulating strings (a few ways)

 What you get from the `input()` function is a string.
 What can you do with it?

 First: Make the string into a number.
 Let’s say you are 100% positive that the user entered a number.
 You can turn the string into an integer with the function `int()`.
-(Later we will see what to do when the user does NOT enter a number and you try to do this, for now don’t worry about that problem).
+(Later we will see what to do when the user does NOT enter a number and you try to do this, for now, don’t worry about that problem).

 Here is what this looks like: